 Please Note: Due to the nature of Iceland's hotel reservation system, which prevents us from confirming space well in advance of our departure date, the hotels listed below are meant as samples of the kind of accommodations we will use during the itinerary.
-Final hotel details will be confirmed approximately 4-6 weeks prior to departure and will include the same or very similar properties.
+Final hotel details can change approximately 4-6 weeks prior to departure and will be the same or very similar properties.

 Icelandair Hotel Vik